Sheikh Hussein

 Sheikh Hussein is a town in south-eastern Ethiopia.
 Located in the Bale Zone of the Oromia Region, it has a longitude and latitude of with an elevation of 1386 meters above sea level.
 The Central Statistical Agency has not published an estimate for this town's 2005 population.

 The site has been recorded in the tentative list for UNESCO World Heritage List since 2011 as a religious, cultural and historical site.

 Overview

 On 23 December 2007, Addis Fortune reported that SATCON Construction, an Ethiopian-owned firm, completed a four-year effort to build a 170 kilometer road through the mountainous area of the Oromia connecting Sheikh Hussein with the town of Micheta, located in the Daru labu woreda of the West Hararghe Zone.
 The road was formally inaugurated 19 December.

-Arthur Donaldson Smith arrived at Sheikh Hussein 21 September 1894, where he spent several days, and afterwards his companion visited the tomb of Sheikh Hussein's assistant Sheikh Mahomet.
+Arthur Donaldson Smith arrived at Sheikh Hussein 21 September 1894, where he spent several days, and afterwards his companion visited the tomb of Sheikh Hussein's assistant Sheikh Mohammed.